2027 UPCOMING BOARD NOMINATIONS

 Energetic commitment to NCECA and the field of ceramics.

-Possess time-management skills necessary to successfully address duties to NCECA as well as personal responsibilities.
+Possess time-management and organizational skills necessary to successfully address duties to NCECA as well as personal responsibilities.

 Demonstrate ability and desire to communicate via electronic and social media methods to engage student audiences.